FAFSA application on desk

 Need-based financial aid is available to students who qualify based on their income level or demographic data.
 Merit-based aid, on the other hand, is available to qualifying students based on their grade point averages or accomplishments in a particular activity.

-How to Maximize Your Aid Award
+How Can You Maximize Your Aid Award?

 You can maximize your financial aid package by pursuing as many scholarships and grants as possible before applying for federal student aid, as this ensures you do not take out more loans than necessary.